Informatica PowerCenter Architecture

 These properties can be modified based upon requirement.

 PowerCenter client tools are development tools which are installed on the client machines.
 PowerCenter designer, workflow manager, a repository manager, and workflow monitor are the main client tools.

 The mappings and objects that we create in these client tools are saved in the Informatica repository which resides on the Informatica server.
 So the client tools must have network connectivity to the server.

 On the other hand, PowerCenter client connects to the sources and targets to import the metadata and source/target structure definitions.
 So it also must have connectivity to the source/target systems.

-- To connect to the integration service and repository service, PowerCenter client uses TCP/IP protocols and
+To connect to the integration service and repository service, PowerCenter client uses TCP/IP protocols.

-The repository service maintains the connections from Powercenter clients to the PowerCenter repository.
+The Repository Service in Informatica maintains the connections from PowerCenter clients to the PowerCenter repository.
 It is a separate multi-threaded process, and it fetches, inserts and updates the metadata inside the repository.
 It is also responsible for maintaining consistency inside the repository metadata.

 For example, it can combine data from an oracle table and a flat file source.

 So, in summary, Informatica integration service is a process residing on the Informatica server waiting for tasks to be assigned for the execution.
 When we execute a workflow, the integration service receives a notification to execute the workflow.
 Then the integration service reads the workflow to know the details like which tasks it has to execute like mappings & at what timings.
 Then the service reads the task details from the repository and proceeds with the execution.